maedbhk/action_prediction/README.md

     ├── Pipfile            <- The requirements file for reproducing the analysis environment │
     ├── setup.py           <- makes project pip installable (pipenv install -e .) so src can be imported ├── analysis_code      <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     |   |
     │   |── constants.py   <- Module to set default directories for project
     │   │
-    |   |──data_transfer.py <- transfer data from savio to local
+    |   |──scripts         <- folder that contains scripts
     |   |
     │   │── visualize_eye.py  <- Module to visualize eyetracking
     │   │